tmichniewski/MiniSpark/README.md

 val newPerson3: Dataset[PersonWithGreeting] = person ++ addFullNameAndGreeting
 ```

 This is the core concept to shape Spark applications and express them as composition of such functions.
+Please notice,
-Please notice, that such functions are self-existing entities which might be stored as vales and
+that such functions are self-existing entities which might be stored as vales and passed within the application, while
-passed within the application, while stadard `Dataset` methods have always to be connected to the
+standard `Dataset` methods have always to be connected to the
 `Dataset` they are called on, and as a consequence they cannot be reused or stored.

 ## Dataset implicit operators